 Prolonged alcohol consumption commonly leads to mental health problems such as anxiety and depression.

 Heavy drinkers will also experience the withdrawal symptoms of nausea and vomiting, heart palpitations, sweating, ‘the shakes’, and difficulty sleeping.

-A blackout results in an inability to recall details of events which have occurred during a drinking bout.
+A blackout results in an inability to recall details of events that have occurred during a drinking bout.
 Blackouts occur even after a few drinks and the degree of memory lapse increases with the amount consumed.
 One particular form of alcohol-related acquired brain injury is the condition Korsakoff’s syndrome which is characterised by persistent memory and learning problems and caused by a deficiency of vitamin B1.

 Alcoholic Brain Damage

 Chronic heavy drinkers are at risk of more progressive and persistent brain damage leading to generalised cognitive impairment.
-This may present as loss of memory and difficulty with problem solving.
+This may present as loss of memory and difficulty with problem-solving.

 Foetal Alcohol Syndrome (FAS)

 Alcohol use during pregnancy is potentially damaging to the developing fetus and even frequent consumption of moderate amounts may cause a condition known as Fetal Alcohol Effects or with heavy consumption the full-blown Fetal Alcohol Syndrome.
 These children suffer from a variety of cognitive disabilities.

 Our bodies have a remarkable ability to heal over time, and abstinence provides the ideal conditions for this.
 There are no easy solutions or quick fixes – abstinence is challenging and takes dedication, but it works.